farmerbriantee/AgOpenGPS/README.md

 # AgOpenGPS

-***** This is Beta software.
+***** This is ongoing development software.
 It has a few bugs and are being worked on.
 Check back for newer versions

 Ag Precision Mapping and Section Control Software